Customer Discovery's Critical Role in Startup Creation

 And all this intel provides a solid foundation for product development and go-to-market strategies for our portfolio company founding teams.

-Low-cost experiments at scale help our partners find the best ideas.
 Our customer-discovery process allows us to test many ideas with them quickly and efficiently.

 By conducting many fast, cheap, and weird experiments, we can gather real-world data tied to big problems without having to commit a lot of resources to any one idea.
+We can fail fast, learn quickly, and identify promising startup options more effectively than traditional, resource-intensive R&D processes.

 Elliott-Keynote